kxcrl/ravensaga/docs/gm_guide/options.md

 When making a skill check, if the character succeeds by rolling a 1, they may spend 10xp to immediately improve the skill.

 **Improvement by Affinity**
-For every 5 skills a player possesses that all have the same attribute, they may improve that attribute by 1.
+For every 5 skills a player possesses that all have the same primary attribute, they may improve that attribute by 1.
 It is recommended in this case to remove the Attribute Focus ability from the game.

 **Predisposition**